Root Cause Analysis Definition

 - Ongoing Monitoring.
 Since my example involves a manufacturing environment, Manufacturer Smith must ensure that all process documentation is updated to reflect a process change.
 This can include but is not limited to Production Visual Aids, Shipping Audit Criteria, and any other inline process such as Final Audit, Inspection or related processes.
 All involved staff (including production operators) must be informed of this change.

-The above process steps refer to what is commonly known as cause mapping, and can be portrayed in a number of visual formats, such as "The Fishbone" or Ishikawa diagram which is used as part of Six Sigma implementation.
-Flowcharts, PowerPoint presentations and other visual tools are also acceptable.
+The above process steps refer to what is commonly known as cause mapping, and can be portrayed in a number of visual formats, such as “The Fishbone” or Ishikawa diagram which is used as part of Six Sigma implementation.
+Flowcharts, PowerPoint presentations and other visual tools are also acceptable and can compliment your root cause analysis report.

 Common Root Causes